Zamboanga City: Armed forces and law enforcement

 Zamboanga City hosts one a large number of military, police and coast guard bases in the country.
 The Edwin Andrews Air Base hosts the Air Force unit in the city is located at the Zamboanga International Airport complex.
 The Camp General Basilio Navarro in Upper Calarian, is the main operating base of the Western Mindanao Command (WestMinCom).
-WesMinCom is one of the unifying commands of the Armed Forces of the Philippines that serves the Western Mindanao.
+WesMinCom is one of the unified commands of the Armed Forces of the Philippines that serves the Western Mindanao.
 The Coast Guard District Southwestern Mindanao is located near the Camp General Basilio Navarro, while a coast guard station is located inside the Port of Zamboanga.
+Zamboanga City also hosts Bureau of Corrections' San Ramon Prison and Penal Farm, which is one of the oldest penitentiaries in the country.

 Transportation

 Air

 The Zamboanga International Airport is located in Barangay Canelar, and has a 2,610-metre primary runway and can serve international flights and bigger planes such as the C-17 Globemaster III, Antonov An-124, Airbus A330 and Boeing 747.
 The government has already earmarked more than 240 million pesos to complete the rehabilitation of the existing facilities of the airport, which was ranked the tenth-busiest in the Philippines in 2008.

-The city’s new airport is being proposed in Barangays Mercedes and Talabaan, which will replace the existing one in Barangay Canelar.
+The city's new airport is being proposed in Barangays Mercedes and Talabaan, which will replace the existing one in Barangay Canelar.
+The current airport site is also visioned to be converted to a business district.